BoostIO/ever2boost/docs/api_error.md

 When it happens, ever2boost tells us an error below:
 ![error_on_import](images/img5.png)

 Actually I don't know the **exact** terms of number of notes, I just experienced in my environment.
 And **the limitation is reset every hour**.
+Further more, I've confirmed the error happens in case of capacity limit.

 **IMPORTANT**: The import is success (until the limitation) unless the error happens, thus you can connect the directory to Boostnote normaly.